ros2/ros2_documentation/source/How-To-Guides/Installation-Troubleshooting.rst

    Received from xx.xxx.xxx.xx:43751: 'Hello World!'

 then you will need to update your firewall configuration to allow multicast using `ufw <https://help.ubuntu.com/community/UFW>`__.
+Note that this step is not applicable to Windows systems.

 .. code-block:: bash